mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 Because the prototype was designed for demonstration, the design did not include all final mechanical features from the original design.
 Bearings were replaced with clearance holes, and keyways were removed from the printed shaft and gear interfaces.
 These simplifications reduced manufacturing difficulty while still allowing the prototype to demonstrate the core function of the gear train.

-The addition of the motor and output dial improved the final prototype by allowing the gear train to be operated continuously and by making the output rotation easier to observe.
+The addition of the motor and output dial in the second iteration improved the final prototype by allowing the gear train to be operated continuously and by making the output rotation easier to observe.

 ---

 ## 2. Assembly Procedure and Challenges

 After printing, the prototype was assembled manually.
 The assembly process focused on placing the gears and shafts into the housing, preventing the shafts from sliding out during operation, and adding a visible output marker for testing.
-The final version also included a motor connected to the input side and a turning dial connected to the output side.
+The second iteration also included a motor connected to the input side and a turning dial connected to the output side.

 ### Assembly Procedure